Pie in the Sky (game engine): Prezzie Hunt

 Prezzie Hunt made by Skyline Software is a FREE multi award-winning Christmas game that had a new level added each holiday season for eight years, the game is easy to play and unlike most FPS games it doesn't involve weapons or fighting, the player has to explore a winter world made up of large levels inhabited by dancing snowmen, penguins and helpful fairies collecting presents and solving puzzles.

 Infiltration

-Also made by Skyline Software Infiltration is a classic FPS where the player has to infiltrate the Umbra Corporation to find and steal a mainframe disk and also try to find out what happened to another agent who was sent in before, the game is set over 29 levels but there is only a two level demo available for download, the pages relating to the game have not been updated recently but the author doesn't confirm the game has been shelved, there are plenty of screenshots to suggest there is a lot more of this game than the 2 demo levels.
+Also made by Skyline Software Infiltration is an FPS where the player has to infiltrate the Umbra Corporation to find and steal a mainframe disk and also try to find out what happened to another agent who was sent in before, the game is set over 29 levels but there is only a two level demo available for download, the pages relating to the game have not been updated recently but the author doesn't confirm the game has been shelved, there are plenty of screenshots to suggest there is a lot more of this game than the 2 demo levels.

+Reception

+Games Domain wrote: "Overall this could be a good package but at the moment it looks and feels too much like a beta release to warrant heavy use, and certainly when compared to public domain and shareware editors for Doom it shows a great many flaws."